Turkish facts and statistics

 Legislative branch: unicameral

-Grand National Assembly of Turkey: (Turkiye Buyuk Millet Meclisi), abbrev.
-TBMM (550 seats; members are elected by popular vote to serve five-year terms)
+Grand National Assembly of Turkey: (Turkiye Buyuk Millet Meclisi), abbreviated as TBMM (600 seats; members are elected by popular vote to serve five-year terms)

-Constitutional Court, judges appointed by the President; High Court of Appeals (Yargitay) and Council of State (Danistay), judges are elected by the Supreme Council of Judges and Prosecutors.
-Court of Accounts (Sayistay); Military High Court of Appeals; Military High Administrative Court.
+The judicial system in Turkey has a multipartite structure at the levels of first instance courts, district courts and supreme courts.
+Constitutional Court (AYM), judges appointed by the President; High Court of Appeals (Yargitay) and Council of State (Danistay), judges are elected by the Supreme Council of Judges and Prosecutors (HSYK).
+Court of Accounts (Sayistay); Military High Court of Appeals; Military High Administrative Court (YAS).